G-Core/product-documentation/documentation/cloud/ai-Infrustructure/about-our-ai-infrastructure.md

   </tr>
 </table>

-Check out the pricing at our official website: <a href="https://gcore.com/cloud/ai-gpu" target="_blank">AI GPU Cloud infrastructure</a>.
+Explore our competitive pricing on the <a href="https://gcore.com/cloud/ai-gpu" target="_blank">AI GPU Cloud infrastructure pricing page</a>.

 ## AI IPU infrastructure

+Beyond our GPU offerings, we also provide IPUs.
 Our <a href="https://graphcore.ai/" target="_blank">Graphcore</a> infrastructure consists of three entities:

 - **Poplar server** manages all the other servers in the cluster.
 You have full access to this server via SSH and can work with it directly to manage the infrastructure and run your model.

-- **M2000 or Bow-2000 server** (different types are available in different regions) is used for calculations made while training your model.
+- **M2000 or Bow-2000 server** is used for calculations made while training your model.
 You don’t have access to it, and this server receives commands from the Poplar server.
+The available server type is location-dependent.

-- **vIPU controller** (virtual Intelligence Processing Unit) is a service which configures M2000/Bow-2000 servers of your AI infrastructure to form a cluster.
-It's involved while the cluster is being created and while you’re changing its configuration (e.g. resizing partitions).
+- **vIPU controller** (virtual Intelligence Processing Unit) is a service that configures M2000/Bow-2000 servers of your AI infrastructure to form a cluster.
+It's involved while the cluster is being created and while you’re changing its configuration (e.g., resizing partitions).
 You have access to vIPU controller via API and can rebuild the cluster if needed.

 For datasets storage, you can use Poplar server disk space, external S3 storage, or <a href="https://gcore.com/storage" target="_blank">Gcore Object Storage</a>.